NVIDIA/nsight-python/examples/README.md

   - Showing speedup metrics

 - **`08_multiple_metrics.py`** - Collecting multiple metrics
-  - Collecting multiple metrics with sequence of strings
+  - Collecting multiple metrics with using a sequence of metric names
   - Merged results with `"Metric"` column in DataFrame
   - `@plot` decorator incompatible with multiple metrics

-- **`09_advanced_metric_custom.py`** - Computing advanced metrics
+- **`09_advanced_metric_custom.py`** - Computing advanced custom metric
-  - Collecting multiple metrics with sequence of strings
-  - Using `derive_metrics` to compute custom metrics from multiple metrics
+  - Using `derive_metrics` to compute custom metric from multiple metrics

 - **`10_multiple_kernels_combine.py`** - Combining metrics from multiple kernels
   - Using `combine_kernel_metrics` to aggregate metrics from multiple kernels